cedar-policy/rfcs/text/0021-any-and-all-operators.md

 resource.scores [all greaterThan(principal.preference)]
 ```

-The grammar doesn't support ooperating on sets of entities (e.g., using `in`) or sets of records (e.g., using `has`).
+The grammar doesn't support operating on sets of sets (e.g., using `.containsAll`) or sets of records (e.g., using `has`).
 It also doesn't support combining multiple operators in a single `any`/`all` expression.
 Boolean combinations need to be expressed separately, outside of `any`/`all`.

 For example, this expression checks if all port numbers are between 8000 and 8999: